-In addition to the workflow extra\vars, jobs and workflows ran as part of a workflow can inherit variables in the artifacts dictionary of a parent job in the workflow (also combining with ancestors further upstream in its branch).
-These can be defined by the set\stats Ansible module, version 2.2.2 or later.
+In addition to the workflow extra_vars, jobs and workflows ran as part of a workflow can inherit variables in the artifacts dictionary of a parent job in the workflow (also combining with ancestors further upstream in its branch).
+These can be defined by the set_stats Ansible module.

-If you use the set\stats module in your playbook, you can produce results that can be consumed downstream by another job, for example, notify users as to the success or failure of an integration run.
+If you use the set_stats module in your playbook, you can produce results that can be consumed downstream by another job, for example, notify users as to the success or failure of an integration run.
 In this example, there are two playbooks that can be combined in a workflow to exercise artifact passing:

-• invoke\set\stats.yml: first playbook in the workflow:
+• invoke_set_stats.yml: first playbook in the workflow:

 '''

+---

 - hosts: localhost

 tasks:

 - name: "Artifact integration test results to the web"

 local_action: 'shell curl -F "file=@integration_results.txt" https://file.io'

 register: result

 - name: "Artifact URL of test results to Tower Workflows"

 set_stats:

 data:

 integration_results_url: "{{ (result.stdout|from_json).link }}"

 '''

-• use\set\stats.yml: second playbook in the workflow
+• use_set_stats.yml: second playbook in the workflow

 '''

+---

 - hosts: localhost

 tasks:

 - name: "Get test results from the web"

 uri:

 url: "{{ integration_results_url }}"

 return_content: true

 register: results

 '''